maramara/maramara.github.io/_projects/plx.md

 ### Process

-During the course of the project, we always strived to get user feedback on the features in development.
+During the course of the project, we were always striving to get user feedback on the features in development.
 I organized on-site or remote usability screeners with prospective clients or existing users.
 The goal was to find the behavioral patterns in how they do business and to find platform usability pain points.
 When it comes to feature requests or bug reports, we prioritized them based on the frequency of occurrence in feedback, as well as their gravity.

 ![Usability findings](/assets/img/plx/plx-ut.jpg)